MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

-- **Email notifications for extension requests in the Microsoft Edge management service.** The Microsoft Edge management service will provide admins with the ability to receive email notifications for extensions that their users have requested.
-This will help inform them promptly of any new feedback. **Note:** This experience is in public preview and can be accessed by opting in to targeted release in the M365 admin center.
+- **Email notifications for extension requests in the Microsoft Edge management service.** The Microsoft Edge management service provides admins with the ability to receive email notifications for extensions that their users requested.
+This notification helps inform them promptly of any new feedback. **Note:** This experience is in public preview and can be accessed by opting in to targeted release in the Microsoft 365 admin center.

 - **Enterprise secure AI controls in the Microsoft Edge management service.** The Microsoft Edge management service now provides a new dedicated space for admins to manage all AI-related policies in the Edge browser.
-This will help enhance security and productivity for managed users and devices.
+This helps enhance security and productivity for managed users and devices.

 - **Customize organizational branding using the Microsoft Edge management service.** Admins can customize their organization's branding assets onto Edge for Business through the Microsoft Edge management service.
-This branding can help users signed in with an Entra ID (formerly known as Azure Active Directory) more easily differentiate between multiple profiles and browser windows through visual cues on the profile pill, profile flyout, and Edge for Business taskbar icon.
+This branding can help users signed in with a Microsoft Entra ID more easily differentiate between multiple profiles and browser windows through visual cues on the profile pill, profile flyout, and Edge for Business taskbar icon.

-  This Microsoft Edge management service feature will give admins an enhanced experience to configure, preview, and customize how Edge for Business shows the following organization brand assets:
+  This Microsoft Edge management service feature gives admins an enhanced experience to configure, preview, and customize how Edge for Business shows the following organization brand assets:

   - Organization name
   - Accent color